VenkatTechnologist/VenkatTechnologist/README.md

 streamline many of the errorprone, repetitive tasks, leading to faster and accurate results (provided they are implemented correctly and thoroughly - which is a human oversight responsibility).

-I'm looking for opportunities to collaborate on Github Actions, Python, Prolog, and generative AI projects.
+I'm looking for opportunities to collaborate on Github Actions, Software Security, Software Performance, Python, Prolog, and generative AI projects.

 You can reach me by sending a message here at Github, or email me at venkat.technologist@gmail.com.
 It would be great to hear from you.